• Skip to primary navigation

 Can you use cedar planks in the oven?

 Yes, you can.
-Cedar planks can be used in the oven, grill, or a smoker.
+Cedar planks can be used in the oven, grill, or smoker.
 Preparation is the same for the oven as it is for the grill.
 The oven heats the soaked plank causing it to steam.
 This will infuse the salmon with flavor and keep it moist.
 However, it will not smoke or give the fish a smoked flavor.

 Great side dishes to pair with cedar plank salmon